-The School Based Management Team (SBMT) must review systems, policies and procedures in view of a changing teaching/learning environment (such as the Crisis Management Plan, Maintenance Plan, Prefect System, Communication Plan, club activities).
-The School Development Plan, inclusive of the Individual School Reopening Plan and Discipline Plan, must take into consideration the new hybrid learning environment as well as constraints/restrictions arising as a result of the COVID -19 pandemic.
+The SDP, inclusive of the Individual School Reopening Plan and Discipline Plan, must take into consideration the constraints/restrictions arising as a result of the COVID-19 pandemic.
 Decisions must be data driven and research based.
 Deans/SBMT and members of the SSSD are expected to work closely together to manage and address any issues and challenges that students may encounter.
 Effective engagement of stakeholders is encouraged so that appropriate strategies are developed and implemented with the desired outcomes.
-The role of the NPTA is increasingly important as parents are playing a larger role in the education of their children through home-based learning.
+The role of the NPTA is increasingly important as parents are playing a larger role in the education of their children.